dev-scripts/prakashbhandari.com.np/content/posts/scaling-kubernetes-jobs-with-keda-triggered-by-amazon-sqs.md

 Sometimes Kubernetes Jobs need to be scaled to handle long-running tasks, such as processing files in real-time after an upload.
 Your application might need to process thousands of files, and processing multiple files within a single deployment may not be efficient.
 In this case, it is better to have an individual job to process each file separately.

-Sometimes Kubernetes Jobs need to be scaled to handle long-running tasks, such as processing files in real-time after an upload.
-Your application might need to process thousands of files, and processing multiple files within a single deployment may not be efficient.
-In this case, it is better to have an individual jobs to process each file separately.

 >In my professional life, I have used KEDA to scale Kubernetes jobs as an alternative to Amazon Web Services(AWS) Lambda functions for processing long-running jobs.